Food, Poland

 A metro station in Warsaw.

-Where we stayed in Warsaw
+Where to stay in Warsaw

 For the week, we went in for an apartment we found on booking.com – Central Place Pl.
 Bankowy.
 I chose an apartment over a hotel stay, as it gives you a much more local experience!
-It was small but comfortable, peaceful and well located, by a church.
+It was quite small but comfortable, peaceful and well located, by a church.
 You can find many other lovely apartments around the old town area!

 Our apartment room in Warsaw.